mutalyzer/mutalyzer2/doc/run.rst

 Running Mutalyzer
 =================

+Please make sure Mutalyzer can find its configuration file, as detailed in :ref:`config`.

 Mutalyzer comes with a number of different interfaces, of which the website is perhaps the main one.
 It can be started using a built-in test server that's useful for development and debugging purposes like this::